 Just do it.
 Who can forget Nike’s wildly popular ad campaign created in the late 1980s?
 Such a simple, yet compelling statement.
-But in order to ‘do’ there needs to be knowhow – a starting point, a calculated plan.
-This is especially true in regard to building your business through referrals.
+But in order to ‘just do it’ there needs to be knowhow – a starting point, a calculated plan.
+This is especially true with regard to building your business through referrals.
 I speak with businesses daily that have made the decision to get serious about a referral strategy – but to many, it is just a black hole.
-Therefore, I felt it appropriate to share a very simple concept that is essentially the starting point to any strategy to gaining more referrals.
+Therefore, I felt it appropriate to share a very simple concept that is essentially the starting point to any strategy for gaining more referrals.
 It begins with a mindset for you – the business – and that of your customers.

 Finding the right approach to gaining referrals as a business means understanding why it is that your customers refer you to their friends and family.
 I get it; businesses want more referrals for several reasons – to help others, and to drop more coins in their piggy bank.
 But customers really do not care about adding mass to your bottom line.
 They do care, however, about improving the lives of their loved ones.
 Therefore, as a business, it is paramount that communication with customers regarding referrals focuses on the reason why they refer.
 In other words, don’t make it sound like they are doing you a favor – rather that you want to do them a favor by providing awe-inspiring service.
 This is the referral mindset for you, the business.

 A quick tip on how to put a positive spin on the language: make your customers feel like they are part of a growing community or family.
 Keeping it personal and exclusive will ignite their emotional spark plugs and motivate them to actively refer you.
 An example would be to send a welcome card with a message including “would love to grow our family” and “extend our hand to your friends and family, we will take extra care”.